Santa Fe de Nuevo México: Mexican territory

 The province remained in Spanish control until Mexico's declaration of independence in 1821.
 Under the 1824 Constitution of Mexico, it became the federally administered Territory of New Mexico.

+The Old Spanish Trail was expanded in 1829, merchant Antonio Armijo expanded the traderoutes of Nuevo México to reach the Mormon Road and The Californias out west.
+Their original campsite is now located about 300 feet below the surface of Lake Mead.
+Armijo's scout Raphael Rivera found Las Vegas Springs, at what is today Las Vegas, Nevada, and it became the furthest western outpost for Nuevo México.
+The governor of New Mexico, José Antonio Chaves, published the report on June 19, 1830.

-The part of the former province east of the Rio Grande was claimed by the Republic of Texas which won its independence in 1836.
+The part of the former province east of the Rio Grande was claimed by the Republic of Texas, which won its independence in 1836.
 This claim was disputed by Mexico.
 In 1841, the Texans sent the Texan Santa Fe Expedition, ostensibly for trade but with hopes of occupying the claimed area, but the expedition was captured by New Mexican troops under New Mexico governor Manuel Armijo.

 American territory

 The United States inherited the unenforced claim to the east bank with the Texas Annexation in 1845.
 The U.S. Army under Stephen Kearny occupied the territory in 1846 during the Mexican–American War, a provisional government was established, and Mexico recognized its loss to the United States in 1848 with the Mexican Cession in the Treaty of Guadalupe Hidalgo.

-Texas continued to claim the eastern part, but never succeeded in establishing control except in El Paso.
-However, in the Compromise of 1850 Texas accepted $10 million in exchange for its claim to areas within and north of the present boundaries of New Mexico and the Texas panhandle.
+Texas continued to claim the eastern part of the region.
+However, as part of the Compromise of 1850, Texas accepted $10 million in exchange for relinquishing its claims to areas within and north of the present boundaries of New Mexico and the Texas Panhandle..
+The compromise also granted Texas control of El Paso, while recognizing the establishment of the New Mexico Territory, based in part on trade routes such as Camino Real de Tierra Adentro, Santa Fe Trail, and Old Spanish Trail through the Las Vegas Valley and into what is now Arizona and New Mexico itself.
+In 1855, the Old Mormon Fort was established in the Las Vegas Valley, in what is now Clark County, Nevada.
+These developments also contributed to New Mexico securing water rights to the Rio Grande and Colorado River, allowing the territory and its subsequent states to fill their reservoir lakes.

 Presidents Zachary Taylor and Abraham Lincoln both proposed that New Mexico immediately become a state to sidestep political conflict over slavery in the territories.
-As the already established rule of law passed from New Spain and Mexico within New Mexico already outlawed slavery, as was the legal precedent with genízaros.
+The already established rule of law which had passed from New Spain and Mexico within New Mexico already outlawed slavery, as was the legal precedent with genízaros.

-New Mexico became a U.S. state in 1912.
+New Mexico became an official U.S. state in 1912.